PR team drives through the economic benefits brought by the U.S Kids Golf European Championship.

 Building on the previous economic success of the Championship, this year is set to raise the putt even higher.
 The competition has been embraced by tourism and economic chiefs in Scotland, who have stressed the importance of the event to the country’s economy.
 Councillor Stuart Mackinnon, economic development spokesman for East Lothian Council said: “I hope our visitors, when they aren’t playing or watching golf, can also take time to enjoy the many other attractions that the county has to offer.”

-More information about the U.S Kids European Championship can be found on their website and the article in the Evening News was secured as part of a public relations campaign carried out by the Holyrood Partnership.
+More information about the U.S Kids European Championship can be found on their website and the article in the Evening News was secured as part of a public relations campaign carried out by the Holyrood PR.